ccb-hms/Intro-to-R-Semisynchonous/README.md

 | Biologists | None | ~10 hours |

 ### Description
-This is a copy of the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/)'s **Introduction to R** workshop for the semi-synchonous CCB-hosted workshop session.
+This is a fork of the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/)'s **Introduction to R** workshop for the semi-synchonous CCB-hosted workshop session.

 This repository has teaching materials for a hands-on **Introduction to R** workshop taught online.
 The workshop will introduce participants to the basics of R and RStudio.
 R is a simple programming environment that enables the effective handling of data, while providing excellent graphical support.
 RStudio is a tool that provides a user-friendly environment for working with R. These materials are intended to provide both basic R programming knowledge and its application for increasing efficiency for data analysis.